 “Companies import their messages into SocialFlow's content queue where they're dynamically prioritized,” explains SocialFlow's president, Peter Hershberg.

-GET YOUR TICKETS NOW“We then analyze the language they're using,” he continues, “and combine that information with click data we get from Bit.ly, that currently sees about 8 billion clicks/month, to understand the types of content a company's followers are engaging with.
+GET THE DETAILS“We then analyze the language they're using,” he continues, “and combine that information with click data we get from Bit.ly, that currently sees about 8 billion clicks/month, to understand the types of content a company's followers are engaging with.
 The best tweet in the queue is sent out when it's likely to yield the greatest number of clicks, retweets, mentions, and followers.”

 Since every audience and every brand—and every user—is different, it doesn't make sense to time your tweets based on aggregate data.
 Middle-aged female runners may have very different social media behavior than teenaged male gamers.
 And trending topics throw all rules out the window.